 New sources of air emissions in non-attainment areas must generally satisfy more rigorous requirements than equivalently sized sources in attainment areas to bring the area back into compliance with air quality standards.
-The two most common permits associated with regulated air pollutants emitted by stationary industrial activity are Notice of Construction/New Source Review approvals, and Prevention of Significant Deterioration permits.
+The two most common permits associated with regulated air pollutants emitted by stationary industrial activity are Notice of Construction/New Source Review approvals and Prevention of Significant Deterioration permits.

-The Project would not be located within a non-attainment area for any criteria pollutants (EPA 2020a).
-The only possible stationary sources of emissions associated with the Project are a potential portable concrete batch plant and temporary backfeed power generators.
+The Project would not be located within a non-attainment area for any criteria pollutants (EPA 2023).
+The only stationary sources of emissions associated with the Project are a portable concrete batch plant and backup diesel-fired power generators to support construction of the Project.
 Neither would be permanent sources of air pollution.
-A Notice of Construction approval and supplemental environmental analysis which would include air quality assessment would be required if either the batch plant or the generators are ultimately included in the final development.
+A Notice of Construction approval would be required from EFSEC, with support from BCAA.
+A supplemental environmental analysis that includes an air quality impact assessment for these sources has been prepared (Tetra Tech 2023), and the results of the evaluation are included in Section 4.3.